dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 ### Use of Git {#use-of-git}

-This project uses Git, a version control software package, and GitHub,
+This project uses Git, a version control software package, and GitHub, a developer platform.

-These tools allow all project members to collaborate effectively on the project, and record the project history.
+These tools allows contributors to collaborate effectively on the project, as well as manage version control and document the QA process.

 > [!IMPORTANT] If you have not used Git before, you should undertake some basic Git training before you read on.
 For example,